 Word count: up to 3,500 Abstract: up to 250 Tables/Illustrations: up to 5 References: up to 25

 This article should cover some current news item, legal case or recent advance of ethical significance, together with identification and some analysis of ethical issues involved.
 Articles in this category undergo peer review, though where they discuss urgent issues the review process may be fast-tracked to ensure early publication.
-Authors should consider submitting a blog post on the issue that they plan on writing about before submitting a current controversy.
-This will mean that they can draw attention to an issue in the blog post while it is ‘news’ and then publish a more in depth ethical analysis of it as a current controversy.
-For more information on how to write for the blog, please see the instructions here.
+Authors should consider submitting a forum post on the issue that they plan on writing about before submitting a current controversy.
+This will mean that they can draw attention to an issue in the forum post while it is ‘news’ and then publish a more in depth ethical analysis of it as a current controversy.
+For more information on how to write for the forum, please see the instructions here.

 Word count: up to 3500 words Abstract: up to 250 words Tables/Illustrations: up to 5, any more at editorial discretion References: up to 25

 The author meets critics commissioned only series consists of a summary of a new book (monograph) in medical ethics by the author, plus responses from 2 to 3 critics, each of no more than 1,000 words and an author response.

 The BMJ Publishing Group journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: